-Hanukkah is often called the festival of lights, as one night’s supply of oil lasted eight nights - a true miracle!
+Hanukkah is the festival of lights, as one night’s supply of oil lasted eight nights - a true miracle!

 CARDAMOM DONUTS WITH VANILLA BEAN ICE CREAM

 Did anyone say ice cream?!
 These cardamon donuts are taken to the next level with Haagen Dazs flavoured vanilla bean ice cream.
 Once the donuts are done they are drizzled with honey for an epic bite sure to knock your socks off.
 For extra flavour, sprinkle cinnamon and cardamon on the ice cream, yum!

 Just say dulce de leche and you think of oooey gooey deliciousness!
 With cinnamon and nutmeg rounding out the flavours these show stopping donuts are sure to get anyone running to the kitchen asking for a taste.
 This slightly lighter version bakes the donuts instead of frying them, but don’t worry the taste is great and are sure to be a crowd pleaser .

 These little bites of heaven, enjoyed by Greek Jews during celebrations such as Hanukkah are also a very popular dessert in Middle Eastern countries such as Iraq, Cyprus and Turkey and perfect for any occasion.
 Save time spent in long line ups and try this quick and easy recipe!
 Made with simple ingredients, these fluffy honey balls have a long history.
 These delicious sweets were reportedly known as “honey tokens” and given as small gifts to winners of Olympic games.

 Deriving from the Yiddish word meaning “little twists,” these delicious bite-size cookies are traditionally served during Hanukkah, and can be made with dried fruit, nuts, jams or, as in this recipe, chocolate!
 Aero and chocolate add decadence and delight to this holiday favourite